-The new trailer for the first episode, Saitama and Those With Reasonable Abilities, gives us a hint about the story for the OPM OVA 2.
-For the other five episodes, it’s possible special bonus chapters from the manga series could be animated.
+The new trailer for the first episode, Saitama and Those With Reasonable Abilities, gives us a hint about the story for the first OPM OVA 2.
+The second OVA episode is called “Middle-aged men and fishing” and this is how the plot is described:

 One Punch Man Season 3 release date

 As of the last update, Shueisha, J.C.
 Staff, or any company related to the production of the anime has not officially confirmed the One Punch Man Season 3 release date.
 Nor has the production of a sequel been announced.

 Once the news is officially confirmed this article will be updated with the relevant information.
 In the meantime, it’s possible to speculate about when, or if, the One Punch Man Season 3 premiere date will occur in the future.

 The ending of OPM Season 2 Episode 12 kind of teased One Punch Man Season 3 by leaving off with Garou about to visit with Lord Orochi.
 Unfortunately, the credits and the end card did not give a direct hint about the anime’s fate by saying, “To be continued,” or something similar.